Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Port Melbourne Industrial has 55 active public transport stops.
-These include lightrail and bus services.
-There are 11 routes operating in total.
+These are a mix of light rail and bus services.
+There are 11 individual routes operating in the area.

 Frequently Asked Questions - Transport